keithmantell/oauth-sample/README.md

 # oauth-sample

 A sample web app using public Oauth to demo how to use Ouath2 in Clojure with Github as the authority.

+## Setup

+If using lein ring server see these setup instructions

 ## Usage

-- Register you app with Github
+- Register you app with Github https://developer.github.com/apps/building-oauth-apps/
 - Set CLIENT_ID and CLIENT_SECRET environment variables as per the values given during Github registration
 - Run 'lein ring server' and navigate to browser page, usually http://localhost:3000